 Arguing that you have more financial resources than your spouse is not enough to be appointed as the custodial parent.
-You should be doing these things well before you become involved in a custody dispute.
+You should do these things well before becoming involved in a custody dispute.

 You should also be prepared to mount an aggressive fight.
-Most litigants–both moms and dads–don’t appreciate how costly it can be to properly litigate a child custody battle.
+Most litigants–moms and dads–don’t appreciate how costly it can be to litigate a child custody battle properly.

 If you are committed to maximizing your role in your child’s future, then you need to hire the best lawyer you can afford and invest in your custody case.

 When Can a Non-Parental Relative Get Child Custody?